Brittaney-Everitt/Deep_Learning_Final/README.md

 Python3 is required to run the code.

-To set up the environment:
+To set up the environment-

 Create a virtual environment in a local repository:

 ```setup